Vadivukkarasi

-Vadivukkarasi is an Indian actress.
-She made her acting debut in the Tamil-language film Sigappu Rojakkal (1978) and has acted in more than 350 films in Tamil, Telugu, Kannada and Malayalam and 40 television serials in Tamil.
-Film director A. P. Nagarajan is her maternal uncle.
-She is one of the most respected actresses in tamil cinema.
+Vadivukkarasi is an Indian actress who appears primarily in supporting roles in Tamil films.
+She also appears in Telugu, Kannada and Malayalam films.
+She has starred in over 350 films and participated in around 40 television serials in Tamil.

 Personal life

 Vadiukarasi's maternal uncle is director A. P. Nagarajan, and she was named after his film Vadivukku Valai Kappu.
 She has one daughter Shanmugappriya.

 Career

 Vadivukarasi's first job was as a primary school teacher.
 Due to her struggling family situation she chose to do different jobs.
 She made her debut in Tamil film Sigappu Rojakkal.
-Her first movie was Kanni Paruvathile.
+Her first lead role was in Kanni Paruvathile.
 She has played various characters, playing the lead, supporting as well as antagonistic roles.

 She has produced films under the banner Mantralaya arts such as Annai en Deivam.

 In the early 2000s, she started acting in television serials.

 She has done 350 movies and featured in more than 40 television serials.